Yashwanth030/Helmet-No-Helmet-Detection/README.md

 The YOLOv8 model (best.pt) is trained to classify:
 Class 0 → Helmet
 Class 1 → No Helmet
-(If your model's classes are different, adjust the class IDs in the script.)

 ## How To Run
 Make sure best.pt is placed in the same folder as the script.